mavlink/MAVSDK-docs/en/guide/general_usage.md

 DroneCore gets and stores vehicle state information from received MAVLink messages.
 The API is likely to more accurately reflect the device state if DroneCore is queried just after receiving an update rather than just before getting the next one.

-The main implication is that developers need to use a channel and and update rate that allows them to perform the desired control algorithm - there is no point trying to use computer vision over an unreliable high-latency link.
+The main implication is that developers need to use a channel and an update rate that allows them to perform the desired control algorithm - there is no point trying to use computer vision over an unreliable high-latency link.
 The rate at which update messages should be sent can be specified by using API (but will be limited by the bandwidth of the channel).

 `Info` information is static for a particular vehicle, so should remain accurate.